 Oregon | $36.56 | $76,040 |

-Electricians are considered versed tradespeople who work in different kinds of settings which includes, including residential homes, business buildings, and factories.
-The work of an electrician is of installation, maintenance, and testing, as well as repairment of the electrical systems, and these jobs can include different wirings, electrical control systems, electrical equipment, and machinery.
+Electricians are considered versed tradespeople who work in different settings, including residential homes, business buildings, and factories.
+An electrician’s work is installing, maintaining, testing, and repairing the electrical systems, which can include different wirings, electrical control systems, electrical equipment, and machinery.

 Let’s have a look at the responsibilities of an electrician: